The German Department offers degrees in two tracks:

 GER 115.
 Beginning German I. An introduction to basic modes of communication in the target language.
 Emphasis is on everyday language while developing speaking, listening, reading and writing as well as introducing culture(s) of the target language.

 GER 217.
 Intermediate German.
 Reinforcement and expansion of grammatical and phonological patterns.
 Emphasis given to developing speaking, listening, reading and writing skills as well as study of culture(s) of the target language.
-Prerequisite: GER 116 or placement into GER 217.
+Prerequisite: 116 or placement into 217.

 GER 243.
 Interdisciplinary Works.
 Taught in English.
 Students wishing for credit in German should register for 343.
 Examines the benefits of (and sometimes the consequences that result from) interdisciplinary projects in the German-speaking world.
 Offered with rotating topics on literature, music, philosophy, policies, science, technology and more.
 To include at least one artistic or literary discipline.
-Partially satisfies the 1A CCR.
+Partially satisfies the LA CCR.
 Satisfies the W2 ACE.

 GER 244.
 Intercultural Communication.
 Taught in German.
 Evaluates the communication that happens between and within cultures in literature, film and/or other media.
 Possible topics include the multi-layered communities represented in cross-cultural relationships, fairy tales, between humans and animals, persons with disabilities, the LGBTQ+ community, and more, with sources representing the perspectives from one or more of those culture(s).
 Development of competence in written and oral expression through analytical, functional and creative writing exercises, group discussions, and oral presentations.
 Prerequisite: GER 218.
-Partially satisfies the 1A CCR.
+Partially satisfies the LA CCR.
 Satisfies the CP ACE.

 GER 245.
 Crossing Boundaries.
 Taught in German.
 Offered with rotating topics examining the boundaries (and the crossing of boundaries) in language, culture, genre, gender, race, class and/or societies in literary works from the German-speaking world.
 Builds critical reading, writing, speaking, and listening skills.
 Prerequisite: GER 218.
-Partially satisfies the 1A CCR.
+Partially satisfies the LA CCR.

 GER 248.
 German for the Professions.
 Taught in German.
 Builds reading, writing, translation, speaking, and listening skills using contemporary economics, business, non-profit organization and translation industry texts and conventions.
 To include units, presentations, and creative projects and analyses specific to enrolled students' vocational interests.
 Students help research and design part of the curriculum.
 Prerequisite: GER 218.
 Satisfies the S ACE.